matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 The `state_events`/`events` payload is in **chronological** order (`[0, 1, 2]`) and is processed it in that order so the `prev_events` point to it's older-in-time previous message which is more sane in the DAG. **Depth discussion:** For Synapse, when persisting, we **reverse the list (to make it reverse-chronological)** so we can still get the correct `(topological_ordering, stream_ordering)` so it sorts between A and B as we expect.
 Why?  `depth` is not re-calculated when historical messages are inserted into the DAG.
 This means we have to take care to insert in the right order.
 Events are sorted by `(topological_ordering, stream_ordering)` where `topological_ordering` is just `depth`.
 Normally, `stream_ordering` is an auto incrementing integer but for `backfilled=true` events, it decrements.
 Historical messages are inserted all at the same `depth`, and marked as backfilled so the `stream_ordering` decrements and each event is sorted behind the next. (from https://github.com/matrix-org/synapse/pull/9247#discussion_r588479201)

+All of the events in the chunk get a content field, `"m.historical": true`, to indicate that they are historical at the point of being added to a room.

 With the new process, the DAG will look like:

 ![](https://user-images.githubusercontent.com/558581/126577416-68f1a5b0-2818-48c1-b046-21e504a0fe83.png)